Cochise (rapper): 2020–2021: "Hatchback" and Benbow Crescent

 Following the success of his singles "Red Head" and "Hatchback", Cochise signed to Columbia Records after being introduced by his manager, Solomon.
 Cox was featured on records by Lil Yachty in late 2020.

 On May 7, 2021, Cox released Benbow Crescent, his debut studio album.
-Recorded between early 2020 and early 2021, it was supported by five singles; "Hatchback", "Lost It", "Knicks", "Usopp", and "Sanji".
+Recorded between early 2020 and early 2021, five singles supported it; "Hatchback", "Lost It", "Knicks", "Usopp", and "Sanji".
 This album was an homage to Cox's Jamaican roots and included 18 featureless songs.
 Production was handled by Archie Cardella, ProdLouis, ProdbyCarlos, Lousho, and Cox himself.

 On May 28, 2021, he released his song "Tell Em" with rapper Snot which peaked at number 64 on the Billboard Hot 100.
-This became both rappers' first song to hit the charts.
+This became both rappers' first song to chart on the Billboard Hot 100.

 Riding off the success of "Tell Em", Cox released "Pocket Rocket" in August 2021, which gained popularity on TikTok.

 2022–2023: The Inspection and No One's Nice To Me

 Cox began the rollout of his next album in January 2022 by wearing a tan colored trench coat, black glasses, and black gloves.
 He portrayed himself as an inspector and called himself "Mr. Professor".
-He set the upcoming album's theme around the outfit.
-In early 2022 he released two album-supporting singles; "Do It Again" and "Turn It Up".
+He set the theme of the upcoming album around the outfit.
+In early 2022, he released two album-supporting singles: "Do It Again" and "Turn It Up".
 On June 2, 2022, Cox announced his new album named The Inspection in a video of him painting while dressed up as Bob Ross.

 On June 14, 2022, it was revealed that Cox was a part of XXL's 2022 Freshman Class.

 On June 24, 2022, Cox released his second album The Inspection, which included features from Young Nudy and Chief Keef, among others.

 In December 2022, Cox had a TikTok gain traction which featured an unheard snippet of his song "Cook Up".
 He soon after released the single on December 9.

 In January 2023, Cox collaborated with the video game Rocket League.
 His songs "Pocket Rocket" and "Turn It Up" were featured in the game along with a new single titled "Long Way".

-In May 2023, Cox released the single "Kaneki" which was produced by Bnyx.
+In May 2023, Cox released the single "Kaneki," which was produced by Bnyx.

 On May 26, 2023, Cox released his second EP No One's Nice To Me, which sees him experiment with more aggressive instrumentals.
 Production was handled by Dreamz, Yaego, BNYX, and others.
 This is the first project by Cox that does not officially list Lousho as a collaborator or producer.

 On November 10, 2023, Cox released his third EP Care Package.